Abizern/SendSignature/README.md

 **Swift 5.0**

-Navigate and pass data from Last View Controller to First View Controller without segue.
+Pass a signature(UIView) from a ViewController to another ViewController.

 ##                                                            WATCH THE DEMO !